-- a tenured or tenure-track position, or - a primary, full-time, paid appointment in a research or teaching position at a US-based campus of an organization eligible to submit to this solicitation (see above), with exceptions granted for family or medical leave, as determined by the submitting organization.
+- · a tenured or tenure-track position, or - a primary, full-time, paid appointment in a research or teaching position at a US-based campus of an organization eligible to submit to this solicitation (see above), with exceptions granted for family or medical leave, as determined by the submitting organization.
 Individuals with primary appointments at for-profit non-academic organizations or at overseas branch campuses of U.S. institutions of higher education are not eligible.

-A project submitted to Track I must have at least one (co)-PI focusing on formal methods and at least one focusing on one or more of the field(s) named herein: computer networks, distributed/operating systems, embedded systems, human centered computing, and machine learning.
+A project submitted to Track I must have at least one (co)-PI focusing on formal methods and at least one focusing on another area within computer and information science and engineering.